-For those looking to sell used hearing aids, there really is not an effective channel for doing it.
-We get emails and call all the time asking if we buy used hearing aids and we have to decline each time.
+For those looking to sell used hearing aids, there really is not an effective channel for doing so.
+We get emails and calls all the time asking if we buy used hearing aids, and we have to decline each time.

-If you are looking for a more affordable option please explore our list of refurbished hearing aids!
+If you are looking for a more affordable option, please explore our list of refurbished hearing aids!

 For more information on getting your hands on affordable hearing aids, read our posts: